 Bonus: This soy sauce is gluten-free as long as it's made with:

 - Gluten-free beef broth (broths and stocks sometimes contain gluten as an additive)

-- Only the vinegars called for in the recipe ("Malt" vinegars contain gluten)
+- Only the vinegar called for in the recipe ("Malt" vinegar contain gluten)

 - Garlic powder that is gluten-free (seasoning powders sometimes contain gluten as a flow agent)